Mount Tamalpais: Toponym

 The name Tamalpais was first recorded in 1845.
 It comes from the Coast Miwok name for this mountain, támal pájiṣ, meaning "west hill".

-Various different folk etymologies also exist, but they are unsubstantiated.
+Various folk etymologies also exist, but they are unsubstantiated.
 One holds that it comes from the Spanish Tamal país, meaning "Tamal country," Tamal being the name that the Spanish missionaries gave to the Coast Miwok people.
-Another holds that the name is the Coast Miwok word for "sleeping maiden" and is taken from a "Legend of the Sleeping Maiden" Supposedly, the legend is that the mountain's contour reflects the reclining profile of a young Miwok girl who was saved from a rival tribe by the shuddering of the mountain.
+Another holds that the name is the Coast Miwok word for "sleeping maiden" and is taken from the "Legend of the Sleeping Maiden".
+Supposedly, the legend is that the mountain's contour reflects the reclining profile of a young Miwok girl who was saved from a rival tribe by the shuddering of the mountain.
 However, this legend actually has no basis in Coast Miwok myth and is instead a piece of Victorian-era apocrypha.
 The "Sleeping Lady" story was the creation of playwright Dan Totheroh, who wrote the first play performed at Mt.
 Tamalpais' Mountain Theater about Tamelpa, the Mountain Queen.
-Another suggests a tie to the Asian origins of the Miwoks, where "pais" means place and "tamal" is a tribe in Siberia.
+Another suggests a tie to the Eurasian origins of the Miwoks, where "pais" means place and "tamal" is a tribe in Siberia.